flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] Look into ways to optimize website

 - [ ] Homepage Projects hover --> small background card behind "projects button/link"

 - [ ] Look into "key" elements --> maybe it will make website faster?